 Be polite

 Slang is great when you’re planning a trip to the bar with your friends.
-But in a business setting, staying at polite and professional as possible is your best move.
-For one, it can alienate a potential customer that doesn’t know what “rizz” means, but on top of that, you don’t want to seem too familiar with a brand-new client, particularly when you don’t know if they feel comfortable with that kind of working relationship.
+But in a business setting, staying as polite and professional as possible is your best move.
+Slang can be alienating, and on top of that, you don’t want to seem too familiar with a brand-new client, particularly when you don’t know if they feel comfortable with that kind of working relationship.

 Benefits of Good Phone Etiquette for Business Professionals